gbv/aREF/aref.md

 RDF is a graph-based data structuring languages defined as abstract syntax by Klyne and Carroll (2004).
 Several RDF variants exist.
-RDF data as encoded by ARSF documents can be defined as following:
+RDF data as encoded by AREF documents can be defined as following:

 * An ***RDF graph*** (also known as to as *RDF data*) is a set of *triples*.
 * A ***triple*** (also known as *statement*) consists of a *subject*,